ibm-cloud-docs/cli/_include-segments/sl_file.md

 :    Performance Storage IOPs, between 100 and 6000 in multiples of 100

 --s, size
-:    Size of snapshot space to create in GB  [required]
+:    Size of snapshot space to create in GB

 --t, tier
-:    Endurance Storage Tier (IOPS per GB) of the file volume for which space is ordered [optional], options are: 0.25,2,4,10
+:    Endurance Storage Tier (IOPS per GB) of the block volume for which space is ordered [optional], options are: 0.25,2,4,10

 --u, upgrade
 :    Flag to indicate that the order is an upgrade